almasmuhammad/GameStop-LevelUp/README.md

 ## Visual Studio Code and Extension

   - Debugger for Chrome from Microsoft - allows starting Chrome using a launch config and stepping through TypeScript.
-  - TSLint for Visual Studio Code
+  - TSLint for Visual Studio Code - visually identifies formatting issues and provides automatic fixes, imports, etc.

 ## Polyfills